apache/flink/docs/getting-started/docker-playgrounds/flink-operations-playground.md

 Now that you learned how to interact with Flink and the Docker containers, let's have a look at some common operational tasks that you can try out on our playground.
-All of these tasks are independent of each other, i.e.i you can perform them in any order.
+All of these tasks are independent of each other, i.e. you can perform them in any order.
 Most tasks can be executed via the [CLI](#flink-cli) and the [REST API](#flink-rest-api).

 ### Listing Running Jobs